jirat-sumitanun/Close-TwitterStatusDownloadImages/README.md

 # TwitterStatusDownloadImages
-Download Tweet's Status Images with python by reading text file line by line After Twiiter force update user to use new layout, this program is gone.
+Download Tweet's Status Images with python by reading text file line by line

+After Twitter force update user to use new layout, this program is gone.

 Before use
 You need to install